LabExercise 0: Getting Started

 - Modified version of

-Summary of the lab exerciseThere are eight parts in this lab exercise which you should do across your lab sessions.
+Summary of the lab exerciseThere are eight parts in this lab exercise.

 - Registering and logging on:

-Make sure you can log on to the lab computer systems and read the Lab rules.
+Make sure you registered to uses the ECS computer systems.
+If you are physically in the labs, make sure that you can log on to the lab computer systems and read the Lab rules.

-Make sure you can use the web browser to access information on the COMP 112 web site, including the files you need for your assignments.
+Make sure you can access information on the COMP 102-112 web site, including the files you need for your assignments.

 - Using the web-based submission system: